retaildevcrews/helium-typescript/README.md

 # make sure you are in the root of the repository

 # run the validation tests
-# validation tests are located in the TestFiles directory
+# mount the local TestFiles directory to /app/TestFiles in the container
+# 172.17.0.1 is the docker host IP
-docker run -it --rm -v ./TestFiles:/app/TestFiles -s localhost:4120 -f baseline.json
+docker run -it --rm -v TestFiles:/app/TestFiles retaildevcrew/webvalidate -s http://172.17.0.1:4120 -f baseline.json

 # bad.json tests error conditions that return 4xx codes